BHAVINPMG/DOCUMENTATION_AUTOMATION/Documentation/Project_Summary.md

 Just tell me what you need!
 For example:

-> "I want APM documentation for BFSI in India.
-Please create a Sales Enablement Kit and Case Study."
+> "I want a Sales Enablement Kit for APM targeting BFSI in India."

 Or:

-> "Generate NetRoute documentation for Telco in MiddleEast - I need a Solution Brief and ROI Calculator."
+> "Generate a Sales Enablement Kit for NetRoute targeting Telco in MiddleEast."

 ## 📞 **Need Help?**

-- **Quick Start**: Check `Quick_Start_Guide.md`
+- **Quick Start**: Check `Documentation/Quick_Start_Guide.md`
-- **All Combinations**: Review `Persona_Mapping.md`
+- **All Combinations**: Review `Reference/Persona_Mapping.md`
-- **Technical Details**: See `AI_Reference_Guide.md`
+- **Generation Rules**: See `Reference/Sales_Enablement_Kit_Rules.md`
 - **Project Overview**: Read `README.md`

 ---

 ## 🎉 **You're All Set!**

-Your documentation automation project is now perfectly organized and ready to generate targeted, professional content for any combination of features, industries, and regions.
+Your documentation automation project is now perfectly organized and ready to generate targeted, professional Sales Enablement Kits for any combination of features, industries, and regions.

-**No more generic documentation - every piece of content will be customized for your specific audience!** 🎯✨
+**The rule-based system ensures every document maintains the same professional quality and structure!** 🎯✨

+**Just specify your combination and I'll generate a complete Sales Enablement Kit automatically!** 🚀